munificent/craftinginterpreters/book/introduction.md

 On the other hand, if you just want to pump out some code for an interpreter and get it running, feel free to skip these sections.

-### Part II, The first interpreter
+## The first interpreter

-**TODO: Condense.**
+We'll write our first interpreter, jlox, in Java.
+We'll focus on *concepts*.
+We'll write the simplest, cleanest code we can to correctly implement the semantics of the language.
+This will get us comfortable with the basic techniques and also hone our understanding of exactly how the language is supposed to behave.

+ava is a great language for this.
+It's high level enough that we don't get overhwelmed by fiddly implementation details, but it's still pretty explicit.
-We'll write our first interpreter in Java.
-It's a good language for teaching concepts.
-It has a nice set of collection types and frees us from having to manage memory.
-At the same time, it's pretty explicit.
-Unlike scripting languages, there tends to be less "magic" under the hood, and you've got static types to see exactly what kinds of objects you're working with.
+Unlike scripting languages, there tends to be less magic under the hood, and you've got static types to see exactly what kinds of objects you're working with.

-I also chose it specifically because it is an object-oriented language.
+I also chose it specifically because it is an *object-oriented* language.
 That paradigm swept the programming world in the 90s and is now the dominant way of thinking for millions of programmers.
 Odds are good you're already used to organizing things into classes and methods, so we'll keep you in that comfort zone.

-While the academic language community sometimes shies away from object-oriented programming, the reality is that it is widely used for language work today as well.
+While academic language folks sometimes look down on object-oriented languages, the reality is that they are widely used even for language work today as well.
 GCC and LLVM are written in C++, as are most JavaScript virtual machines.
-Object oriented languages are ubiquitous and the tools and compilers for those languages are often written in the <span name="host">same language</span>.
+Object oriented languages are ubiquitous and the tools and compilers *for* a language are often written *in* the <span name="host">same language</span>.

 <aside name="host">

 A compiler is a program that reads in files in one language and translates them to files in another language.
-You can implement one in any language, including the same language it uses for its input.
-If your compiler is powerful enough, it can even take in its own source code as input and compile itself.
-That's called **"self-hosting".**
+You can implement one in any language, including the same language it uses for its input, a process called **"self-hosting".**

-Of course, you need to be able to compile your compiler using some other compiler you have laying around before you can run it and pass it its own source code.
-But once you've done that once, you now have a compiled version of your compiler that was produced by your own compiler.
+Of course, you can't compiler your compiler using your compiler if you've never compiled it.
+So, first, you need an existing compiler for your language that's written in some other language you *can* compile already.
+But once you've used that other compiler once, you now have a compiled version of your compiler that was produced by itself.
 Now you can throw away the version you compiled with the other compiler.

 Henceforth, you can keep using previous versions of your own compiler to compile the next version of it.
 This is called **"bootstrapping"** from the image of